gbif/data-blog/content/post/2021-10-29-clustering-occurrences.md

 ## 1. Select candidate

-Comparing nearly 2 billions of records with each other is very resourse intensive and quite impractical, so the first step of the data-clustering process is to select and group candidate records to compare.
+Comparing nearly 2 billions of records with each other is very resource intensive and quite impractical, so the first step of the data-clustering process is to select and group candidate records to compare.

 The system first creates a series of "hashes" for each record based on specified fields.
 All records sharing a hash are candidates to compare against each other.